Computer Language Translator

 In the process of compiling, the first code is sent to lexer which will scan the source code and split it into tokens and kept inside of computer memory, and send them to the parser where patterns are recognized and are converted into an AST (abstract syntax tree) which describes the data structure of the program representing then optimizer(if required) optimize away unused variable, unreachable code, roll back if possible, etc, then code generator converts to machine instruction code specific to the target platform and linker putting together all code into an executable program.
 Also, there is an error handler in all the phases which handles error and reports.

-Some of the well-known compilers are: Borland Turbo C, Javac, GNU compiler, Xcode, Roslyn, etc
+Some of the well-known compilers are: Borland Turbo C, Javac, GNU compiler, Microsoft Visual Studio, Xcode, Roslyn, etc

 Some common compiled languages are C++, C